marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   .. option:: -Wsuggest-attribute=cold

-    Warn about functions that might be candidates for :gcc-attr:`cold` attribute.
-This is based on static detection and generally only warns about functions which always leads to a call to another :gcc-attr:`cold` function such as wrappers of C++ ``throw`` or fatal error reporting functions leading to ``abort``.
+    Warn about functions that might be candidates for :fn-attr:`cold` attribute.
+This is based on static detection and generally only warns about functions which always leads to a call to another :fn-attr:`cold` function such as wrappers of C++ ``throw`` or fatal error reporting functions leading to ``abort``.

   .. option:: -Wno-suggest-attribute=cold